netscaler/automation-toolkit/labs/deliver-apps-with-netscaler-adc-terraform-provider/02-reset-default-password/assignment.md

 Conclusion
 ==========

-We have now configured the target ADC with a new password.
+We have now configured the target NetScaler ADC with a new password.

-If you changed the new password to something else than the one supplied please take note of it since you will be needing it for the subsequent challenges citrixadc provider configuration.
+If you changed the new password to something else than the one supplied please take note of it since you will be needing it for the subsequent challenges NetScaler ADC provider configuration.